Hypocisy/RPGCoreV3-Chinese-wiki/ItemModule:-Equipment.md

 # Combat modifiers for weapons

 Note that these parameters can be present on arrows too and will overlap with the modifiers present on the bow.

+You can read up on further details in the [DamageModule: Hardcoded Behaviour] article, there is a section specific to how items interact with the damage module and how damage itself is setup.

 | keyword | type | description |
 |-|-|-|